Music Gear Recommendations

 Washburn D10SCE – This was the guitar I used for many of my early gigs, open jams and every tune on my Never Too Late album.
 Now it is my main back up.
 I was never crazy about the plugged in sound but unplugged I sounds great.
 And for the price, it was a perfect guitar to start out with.

-Genz Benz Shenandoah – I go direct many times for smaller gigs because I’m lazy and i don’t like to carry around a lot of gear.
-But when I’m playing with band, I plug in to this amp.
+Genz Benz Shenandoah (Acoustic) – I go direct into the PA many times for smaller gigs because I’m lazy and I don’t like to carry around a lot of gear.
+But when I’m playing with band, I plug into this amp.

 I love the way this mic makes me voice sound.
 Crisp and clean.
 Deep and rich.
 We did have some feedback issues when I used it with the band.
 My sound guys hated it.
 I never had a problem at smaller solo or duo gigs.